xansec/ForAllSecureTrainingDemos/library-fuzzing/basics.md

 ### Determining Harnessing Function Calls and Sequence

 Decide which functions we'd like to call in our harness, and in which order.
 Typically, this is achieved by mild reverse-engineering of the application or libraries, to find example sequences of how the target functions are being called.

-### Note

-This isn't a reverse-engineering tutorial, so if you aren't already comfortable with reverse engineering, just open `main.cpp`.
-For this program, our harness should pass the output of `MyCustomCxxLib::process_data()` to `my_custom_c_lib_process_data()`, just as seen inside the loop in `example1`'s `main()`.
+This is relatively easy to do with [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+If you load and analyze the example1 binary, the decompilation window reveals the call order of the functions we're interested in.

-A harness doesn't need to exactly imitate the application's usage of libraries, there are a variety of issues you can run into when straying too far.
+A harness doesn't need to exactly imitate the application's usage of libraries, but there are a variety of issues you can run into when straying too far.
 In this case, blindly trying to fuzz `my_custom_c_lib_process_data()` alone will cause the library to issue a "bad format!" error, whereas the sequence of `MyCustomCxxLib::process_data()` and then `my_custom_c_lib_process_data()` will work fine.
 This particular case is somewhat artificial, but stereotypical of real-world harnessing efforts.

 ### Creating a Shared Library Harness